Is Pueraria javanica the same as invasive kudzu?

 Pueraria javanica is safe for tropical plantation use.
 It is the most widely recommended cover crop species for oil palm, rubber, and cacao plantations throughout Malaysia, Indonesia, Philippines, and Thailand.
 PJ does not exhibit the aggressive, uncontrolled growth patterns of invasive kudzu (P. montana var. lobata).

-Botanical Comparison
+Botanical comparison

 | Characteristic | Pueraria javanica (PJ) | Pueraria montana var. lobata (Invasive Kudzu) |